Ontario HR Compliance Check Up – 5 Key Requirements

 • Pay equity plan and a notice indicating whether the plan was amended.

 In addition to the disconnecting from work and electronic monitoring policies (noted above), employers must provide each employee with a copy of the most recent employment standards poster published by the Ontario government (including in a language other than English, if requested).
+And this includes providing copies to any employees working from home.

 #3 Ontario HR Compliance Training